-MXT has generated consistent monthly income distributions over the last twelve months and delivered a net compound return of 8.00% equivalent to a spread against the RBA Cash Rate benchmark of +5.01%, outperforming the target return (RBA Cash Rate + 3.25% p.a.).
-MXT has delivered net annualised returns since inception of 5.55% p.a., also outperforming the Fund's target return.
+MXT has generated consistent monthly income distributions over the last twelve months and delivered an annual net return of 9.36% equivalent to a spread against the RBA Cash Rate benchmark of +5.01%, outperforming the target return (RBA Cash Rate + 3.25% p.a.).
+MXT has delivered net annualised returns since inception of

+6.11% p.a., also outperforming the Fund's target return.

-As at 30 June 2023 the Fund had exposure to 300 individual assets (compared to 269 in June 2022) entering 101 new investments and exiting 70 investments over the course of the financial year.
-Metrics believes that access to a diversified portfolio of short dated floating rate loan investments provides enhanced risk adjusted returns for investors and is a central means by which Metrics seeks to reduce investment risks such as credit, market and liquidity risks while seeking to deliver additional income for investors.
+As at 30 June 2024 the Fund had exposure to 316 individual assets (compared to 300 in June 2023) entering 91 new investments and exiting 76 investments in full over the course of the financial year.
+Metrics believes that access to a diversified portfolio of short dated floating rate loan investments provides enhanced risk adjusted returns for investors and is a central means by which the Metrics seeks to reduce investment risks such as credit, market and liquidity risks while seeking to deliver additional income for investors.